-In the first quarter of 2019, Xactware observed changes to several material categories.
-Drywall material costs had the largest per cent change: they increased 2.7 per cent since January and 4.09 per cent since April 2018.
-Lumber material costs were the only key category to show a decrease.
+In the first quarter of 2020, Xactware observed changes to several material categories.
+While paint material costs had the largest annual per cent change with a 5.88 per cent increase, interior trim material costs had the largest quarterly per cent change with a 3.77 per cent increase.

 The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing.
-The index showed a 0.41 per cent increase in the first quarter of 2019 and a 2.81 per cent cost increase since April 2018.
+The index showed a 0.78 per cent decrease in the first quarter of 2020 and a 0.17 per cent increase since April 2020.

-Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they are charging for labour.
-The most significant change occurred in the labour cost of a brick or stone mason, which increased 0.85 per cent over the quarter and 5.47 per cent over the year.
+Xactware’s Pricing Data Services team also surveys thousands of contractors across the country each month to determine what they are charging for labour.
+The most significant change in the key labour categories occurred in the labour cost of a brick or stone mason which increased 4.36 per cent over the quarter and 12.09 per cent over the year.

 The Combined Labour and Materials report is based on monthly building cost data published by Xactware.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
 The combination of labour and materials makes up the majority of Xactware price list items.
 Tracking the per cent change for the cost of these items provides a good gauge of the general market.

 Fuel costs are extremely volatile and are a factor in item pricing, since low oil prices can push down the price of some raw materials.
-Fuel prices increased 19.44 per cent over the first quarter of 2019 and decreased 2.89 per cent over the last year.
+Fuel prices decreased 35.38 per cent over the first quarter of 2020 and 40 per cent over the last year.
 Xactware’s Pricing Data Services carefully tracks fuel costs to ensure accurate pricing.